isage/Adrenaline/docs/src/08-CfwConfiguration.md

 When enabled, hides the MAC address from the `Settings > System Settings > System Information`.

+### Hide CFW files in PSP games

+When enabled, hides the CFW files from being seem or modified by PSP games.

+This is not applied to homebrew games/apps or custom updater, even if the option is enabled.

+> [!CAUTION]
+> This option does affect **signed** homebrew games/apps (homebrew signed to work on PSP OFW) as signed homebrew is launched in the same way as an official PSP game.
+>
+> For this reason, if you have a homebrew software that only comes signed and it needs to access CFW files, you can disable this option.

 ### Autorun /PSP/GAME/BOOT/EBOOT.PBP

 When enabled, the system automatically launches the game/app int the `???0:/pspemu/PSP/GAME/BOOT/EBOOT.PBP`.